Bill McKibben: Writing

-Wandering Home is about a long solo hiking trip from his home in the mountains east of Lake Champlain in Ripton, Vermont, back to his longtime neighborhood of the Adirondacks.
+Wandering Home is about a long solo hiking trip from his home in the mountains east of Lake Champlain in Ripton, Vermont, back to his longtime neighborhood in the Adirondacks.
 His book Deep Economy: the Wealth of Communities and the Durable Future, published in March 2007, was a national bestseller.
 It addresses what he sees as shortcomings of the growth economy and envisions a transition to more local-scale enterprise.

-In fall 2007, he published, with the other members of his Step It Up team, Fight Global Warming Now, a handbook for activists trying to organize their local communities.
+In fall 2007, he published, with members of his Step It Up team, Fight Global Warming Now, a handbook for activists trying to organize their local communities.
 In 2008, came The Bill McKibben Reader: Pieces from an Active Life, a collection of essays spanning his career.
-Also in 2008, the Library of America published "American Earth," an anthology of American environmental writing since Thoreau edited by McKibben.
+Also in 2008, he edited for Library of America the anthology, American Earth: Environmental Writing Since Thoreau.
 In 2010, he published another national bestseller, Eaarth: Making a Life on a Tough New Planet, an account of the rapid onset of climate change.
 It was excerpted in Scientific American.

 In 2019, McKibben published Falter: Has the Human Game Begun to Play Itself Out?, which details the growing concerns over climate change, how the Koch Brothers are contributing to an increase in carbon emissions by funding oil companies, and his concern with libertarianism, which he argues was sparked by the politics of the Reagan Revolution.
 He frequently argues that the Nordic model is preferable to a deregulated capitalist system, and that rapid innovation may come to hurt humanity.

 In 2022, he published two books.
 We Are Better Together is a picture book for children celebrating the power of human cooperation and the beauty of life on Earth, illustrated by artist Stevie Lewis.
 The Flag, the Cross, and the Station Wagon: A Graying American Looks Back at His Suburban Boyhood and Wonders What the Hell Happened is a personal memoir that also digs into America's history to reflect on what has brought us to the present environmental crisis.

 Some of McKibben's work has been extremely popular; an article in Rolling Stone in July 2012 received over 125,000 likes on Facebook, 14,000 tweets, and 5,000 comments.

+McKibben was the guest editor of the 2024 edition of The Best American Science and Nature Writing anthology.